Bugs in Quantum Computing Platforms: An Empirical Study: Results

 \paragraph{Refer to Wrong Program Element} This bug pattern occurs when a developer confuses two program elements, and hence, the code refers to one program element instead of another.
 We distinguish two subpatterns.
 The \emph{wrong concept} pattern means that the developer confuses two related concepts in the application domain of quantum computing platforms.
 For example, Figure~\ref{fig:bug_1869_XACC} shows a bug where the code confuses the index of a qubits with the index of its corresponding bit.
 The bug is fixed by looking up the bit via \code{qubitToClassicalBitIndex}.
 Wrong concept bugs are quantum-specific, and we find a total of nine of them.

 The other subpattern are \emph{wrong identifier} bugs, which means the code is confusing two identifiers, e.g., because they have a similar name.
 Figure~\ref{fig:bug_1122_ProjectQ} shows an example.
-Wrong identifier bugs may be the result of copied-and-pasted code~\cite{liCPMinerFindingCopypaste2006} and have been addressed in work on finding VarMisuse bugs~\cite{allamanisLearningRepresentPrograms2018,Vasic2019,Dinella2020,Kanade2020,Hellendoorn2020,Rabin2021}.
+Wrong identifier bugs may be the result of copied-and-pasted code~\cite{liCPMinerFindingCopypaste2006} and have been addressed in work on finding VarMisuse bugs~\cite{allamanisLearningRepresentPrograms2018a,vasicNeuralProgramRepair2018,Dinella2020,kanadeLearningEvaluatingContextual2020,Hellendoorn2020,rabinUnderstandingNeuralCode2021a}.

 \paragraph{Qubit-Related} As qubits are the basic unit of quantum information, it may come as no surprise that we find several qubit-related bug patterns.
 The first pattern refers to a mistake in representing multiple qubits in memory, where the code stores the most significant bit (MSB) first, instead of the least significant bit (LSB), or vice versa.
 We call this pattern \emph{MSB-LSB convention mismatch}.
 The second bug pattern is about computing in incorrect qubit count, e.g., in a function that counts the number of qubits required by a circuit.
 Finally, the third bug pattern is about code that causes incorrectly ordered qubits, e.g., when a mapping of the qubit indices is not properly maintained.
 Figure~\ref{fig:bug_1900_xacc} shows a bug in an optimization pass to merge gates, which suffers from a MSB-LSB convention mismatch.
 The developers fix the problem by reversing the qubits before using them.

 \paragraph{Incorrect Scheduling} Our final bug pattern among the application logic-related patterns is about code that schedules the low-level instructions to be executed on a quantum computation device.
 If such code accidentally schedules an instruction to be executed at the wrong timestep, we call it an instance of the \emph{incorrect scheduling} bug pattern.
 We find five bugs that match this pattern, all of which are in the machine code generation component.
 Figure~\ref{fig:bug_1245_OpenQL} shows an example, where the fix adapts the incorrect starting time of instructions scheduled in OpenQL.